What to do if a house buyer pulls out

-And, of course, it could simply be the old classic: cold feet.
-Whether they’ve found a place that’s a better fit for them, or have changed their mind about moving altogether, it’s important to remember everyone’s just looking for the best life for them and their families.
+Of course, it could simply be the old classic: cold feet.
+Whether they’ve found a place that’s a better fit for them or have changed their mind about moving altogether, it’s important to remember everyone’s just looking for the best life for them and their families.

 Fees when a buyer pulls out